kristuff/parselog/Doc.md

 ```

 The library supports Apache error log format version 2.2 and 2.4 with same parser.
-From software doc, the common format is follwong:
+From software doc, the common format is:
 ```
 ErrorLogFormat "[%t] [%l] [pid %P] %F: %E: [client %a] %M"
 ```